-Country risk exposure
+Country risk exposuré

 Country risk exposure is the risk that events in, or affecting, a foreign country might adversely affect the Company.
 "Foreign country" means any country other than UK.
 Sovereign risk, by contrast, is the risk that a government will be unwilling or unable to meet its debt obligations, or renege on the debt it guarantees.
 Sovereign risk is single-name risk for a sovereign government, its agencies and guaranteed entities.
-Sovereign risk is single-name risk for a sovereign government, its agencies and guaranteed entities.